gordey777/wp-nativ/wordpress/wp-content/plugins/fast-velocity-minify/readme.txt

 = Where can I get support or report bugs? =

-You can get support on the official WordPress plugin page at https://wordpress.org/support/plugin/fast-velocity-minify You can also see my profile and check my links if you wish to hire me for custom speed optimization on WordPress or extra features.
+You can get support on the official wordpress plugin page at: https://wordpress.org/support/plugin/fast-velocity-minify You can also see my profile and check my links if you wish to hire me for custom speed optimization on wordpress or extra features.

 ...

 = How can I donate to the plugin author? =

-If you would like to donate any amount to the plugin author (thank you in advance), you can do it via PayPal at https://goo.gl/vpLrSV
+If you would like to donate any amount to the plugin author (thank you in advance), you can do it via Paypal at https://goo.gl/vpLrSV

 ...

 == Upgrade Notice ==